johnnylee-sde/jekyll-now/_posts/2016-12-2-Fast-hex-number-string-to-int.md

 If the code masks off the high nibble (4 bits) as it did when processing numeric strings, the code would be left with hexadecimal digits in the range 1-6, 0x01-0x06, when it should be in the range 10-15, 0x0A-0x0F.

-So the code needs to somehow add 9 to **ONLY** the hexadecimal digits in the range 0x41-0x46 and 0x61-0x66.
+So the code needs to add 9 to **ONLY** the hexadecimal digits in the range 0x41-0x46 and 0x61-0x66.

 # Concept #1

-Notice that all of the alphabetic hexadecimal digits have the 0x40 bit set.
+Notice that all of the high alphabetic hexadecimal digits have the 0x40 bit set.

 The code can key off of the 0x40 bit set, to locate the alphabetic hexadecimal digits.